Al-Nasir Muhammad: Achievements and withdrawal

 In 1304 Sis was raided again by an-Nasir's Emirs and a group of Mongols led by a prominent commander named Badr ad-Din Albaba were brought to Egypt and welcomed by an-Nasir in Cairo.
-Madrasah Al-Nasiryah had the gate of the Cathedral of Acre installed which al-Ashraf Khalil had brought to Egypt in 1291 after reconquering Acre.
+Madrasah Al-Nasiryah had the gate of the Church of Saint Andrew installed which al-Ashraf Khalil had brought to Egypt in 1291 after reconquering Acre.
 In 1304 an-Nasir's son Ali was born.

 By 1309 An-Nasir was no longer willing to be dominated by Salar and Baibars al-Jashnakir.
 He informed them that he was going to Mecca for a pilgrimage but, instead, he went to al-Karak and stayed there ending his second reign.
 But an-Nasir did not actually mean to resign.
 He knew he would not be able to rule while Baibars and Salar were in power as sooner or later they would depose him or even kill him.
 An-Nasir tried to arrest Baibars and Salar but when he failed he calculated that he would be able to make new alliances with the Sultanate deputies in the Levant who could offer him support against the two Emirs for a return later to Egypt.
 When an-Nasir refused to go back to Egypt, Baibars installed himself as the Sultan of Egypt with Salar as his vice-Sultan.